 Domain: E19 Physical Object Range: E26 Physical Feature

 Subproperty of: E18 Physical Thing.
-P46 is composed of (forms part of): E18 Physical Thing
+P46 is composed of (forms part of): E18 Physical Thing specify the location of the feature on the object.

 Quantification: one to many, dependent (0,n:1,1)